perebaj/perebaj.github.io/source/_posts/Optmizing-ML-models-using-threads-C-and-reducing-the-tail-at-scale-network.md

 - The 90th percentile of the **total model processing** was 8.475s
 - The 95th percentile of the **total model processing** was 10.332s

+The pipeline after the change was like the figure below:

 ```mermaid
 graph LR